orangebutblue/fvtt-profoundry/README.md

 `https://raw.githubusercontent.com/orangebutblue/fvtt-profoundry/main/module.json`

 ## Usage
-As a GM, just select the question mark icon from the Scene Controls
+As a GM, just select the question mark icon from the Scene controls on the left sidebar

 Then select the categories you want questions from (I recommend only using a single category at a time) and the number of questions you want to fetch at the same time.